The Jeff Equity Award Process

 C. Voting in each category is to be “weighted voting” in which members may cast in each category the number of votes equal to the number of nominees seen, and may distribute those votes as their discretion.

 The ballots are tabulated and the award recipients are determined after all final ballots are turned in.
 One recipient is identified per category, except in the case of a tie.
-Multiple awards may be presented for New Work, New Adaptation and Artistic Specialization categories, as they are non-competitive.
+Multiple awards may be presented for New Work, New Adaptation and Artistic Specialization categories.